hasparus/zaduma/README.md

 ## Trade-offs & Limitations

-Performance has its costs, and building MPAs with [Astro] might be surprisingly tricky for developers used to work on SPAs an Next.js apps.
+Performance has its costs, and building MPAs with [Astro] might be surprisingly tricky for developers used to work on SPAs and Next.js apps.
 I've written down some of the interesting problems I've encountered while building this starter.

 [astro]: https://astro.build/